 Floating-point number are encoded using the floating-point number tags (token identifier 3) followed by eight bytes that are the IEEE 754 representation [6], most significant bytes first.
-For example, 0.1 is encoded as 0x03 0x0000000000000000f03f.
+For example, 0.1 is encoded as 0x03 0x000000000000000f03f.

-Character string are encoded in two ways depending on whether, the string is encoded in UTF-16 or ISO-8859-1 (LATIN-1).
+Character string are encoded in two ways depending on whether the string contains UTF-16 characters or not.
+If the string contains only 8 bit characters, the string is encoded in UTF-16 or

+ISO-8859-1 (LATIN-1).
 In the case of LATIN-1 it is encoded as the one byte character string tags (token identifier 6) with the long flag set if the number of bytes (characters) in the string is greater than or equal to 256.
 Then, there is the number of characters as a byte (if the length flag was not set) or a four byte integer (in network byte order), followed by the characters in the string.
-If the string is encoded in UTF-16, it is encoded as the UTF-16 character string tags (token identifier 7) with the long flag set if the number of characters in the string is greater or equal to 256.
-Then, there is the number of UTF-16 units, which will be the number of characters unless characters in the higher planes of Unicode are used, as a byte (if the long flag was not set) or a four byte integer (in network byte order), followed by the characters (UTF-16 encoded Unicode).
+If the string contains two byte characters, it is encoded as the two byte sencoded in UTF-16, it is encoded as the UTF-16 character string tags (token identifier 7) with the long flag set if the number of characters in the string is greater or equal to 256.
+Then, there is the number of charactersUTF-16 units, which will be the number of characters unless characters in the higher planes of Unicode are used, as a byte (if the long flag was not set) or a four byte integer (in network byte order), followed by the characters (UTF-16 encoded Unicode).